tekknolagi/tekknolagi.github.com/_posts/2024-02-18-vectorizing-ml-models.md

 So, a plus made up of other nested plus nodes.
 If we take the children of `v2` (`v0` and `v1`) and bring them up to be children of `v4`, we get `v4 = v0 + v1 + v3`.
 Neat.
 And if `v4`'s children aren't all `+`, that's fine; we just leave the other operations as they are.
+Except that we have to make a new node because we're not modifying the graph, so we get `v5`:

 ```
 v5 = v0 + v1 + v3